 Kellogg is also making a move.
 After working for more than 10 years in New York’s food industry, Kellogg is among a wave of chefs, restaurateurs, and entrepreneurs who are leaving bigger cities for Detroit.

-It’s a great launch a food-related business — or any business, for that matter — in Detroit.
+It’s a great launch for a food-related business—or any business, for that matter—in Detroit.
 On May 25, Detroit will host the Creator Awards, a global initiative by WeWork to “recognize and reward the creators of the world.”
 Finalists from the Midwest and Canada will compete for $1.5 million in grants.
 Over the course of the year, WeWork will be giving out more than $20 million at a series of events taking place in cities spanning the globe.

 With two WeWork locations, at Merchant’s Row and soon at Campus Martius, Detroit is the second city to host the Creator Awards, after Washington, D.C.